Investment Property Mortgage Rates What Should You Expect To Pay

 If you are buying a vacation home for yourself, but you plan to rent it out when you’re not using it, most lenders will require at least 10% down.

-But if you are buying a house, or a multifamily property, exclusively as an investment, you may need more than that.
+However, if you are buying a house, or a multifamily property, exclusively as an investment, you may need more than that.

 For a conforming investment property loan, your lender may require 15% to buy a single-family home and up to 25% for a multifamily home with up to four units.

 Putting down more than the minimum required can potentially help you get a better rate.
+There is typically a significant rate drop at 25% down and again at 40% down.

-Lenders require cash reserves for investment loans -- you guessed it, because of the higher risk.
+Lenders require cash reserves for investment loans — you guessed it, because of the higher risk.

 The amount you need depends on how many properties you are currently financing (in other words, how many properties you have a mortgage on).
 If you have six or fewer financed properties, you will need between two and six months’ worth of mortgage payments in reserves for each home financed.

-If you have seven to 10 financed properties, you will need six months’ or more of mortgage payments in reserve for each home financed.
+If you have seven to 10 financed properties, you will need six months or more of mortgage payments in reserve for each home financed.
 The amount is based on your transaction and the amount of additional financed properties you own.

 Your primary residence is included in these requirements.

-The term “cash reserves” can be a little misleading, because you don’t need the total amount sitting in a checking or savings account, though you can use those funds to qualify.
+The term cash reserves can be a little misleading, because you don’t need the total amount sitting in a checking or savings account, though you can use those funds to qualify.

 Cash reserves can also be held in: